Aliases for PUM1 Gene

 GeneCards Summary for PUM1 Gene

 PUM1 (Pumilio RNA Binding Family Member 1) is a Protein Coding gene.
-Diseases associated with PUM1 include Intermediate Charcot-Marie-Tooth Neuropathy and Subcorneal Pustular Dermatosis.
-Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
-GO annotations related to this gene include poly(A) RNA binding and binding.
+Diseases associated with PUM1 include Spinocerebellar Ataxia 47 and Cerebellar Ataxia Type 47.
+Among its related pathways are Spinocerebellar ataxia and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PUM2.